nuta/vhpc2025-keynote/slides.md

 - Linux binary compatibility using a hypervisor.
 - Linux binaries run in the guest mode without a guest kernel.
-- Hypervisor as a system call hook.
+- Hypervisor as a system call hook: "catch" the system calls.

 <img src="./diagrams/noah.svg" class="my-8 mx-auto scale-120" />